MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Understanding-the-PowerShell-Pipeline.md

 has a complete page ready to display.
 The cmdlets that precede it in the pipeline pause execution until the next page of output is available.

-You can see the difference Windows Task Manager to monitor CPU and memory used by PowerShell.
-Run the following command: `Get-ChildItem C:\Windows -Recurse`.
-Compare the CPU and memory usage to this command: `Get-ChildItem C:\Windows -Recurse | Out-Host -Paging`.
+You can see how piping impacts CPU and memory usage in the Windows Task Manager by comparing the following commands:

+- `Get-ChildItem C:\Windows -Recurse`
+- `Get-ChildItem C:\Windows -Recurse | Out-Host -Paging`

 > [!NOTE]
 > The **Paging** parameter is not supported by all PowerShell hosts.
 For example, when you try to